matt-graham/ipopt-fortran-example/README.md

 Solves [problem 71](https://esa.github.io/pagmo2/docs/cpp/problems/hock_schittkowsky_71.html) from the [Hock-Schittkowski test suite](https://doi.org/10.1007/978-3-642-48320-2).
-Based on the [hs071_f](https://projects.coin-or.org/Ipopt/browser/stable/3.9/Ipopt/examples/hs071_f/hs071_f.f.in) Fortran example provided with Ipopt, with updates to use a free-form layout and more modern Fortran features.
+Based on the [hs071_f](https://projects.coin-or.org/Ipopt/browser/stable/3.9/Ipopt/examples/hs071_f/hs071_f.f.in) Fortran example provided with Ipopt, with updates to use a free-form layout and more modern Fortran syntax.

 ## Dependencies